cryptolavar-hub/Q2O/README.md

-# Quick2Odoo - Multi-Agent Development System
+# Quick2Odoo - Multi-Platform Odoo Migration System

-**QuickBooks to Odoo Integration SaaS Platform Generator**
+**AI-Powered Multi-Platform to Odoo v18 Migration SaaS Generator**

-A sophisticated multi-agent development system designed to automate the creation of a complete SaaS application for migrating data from QuickBooks to Odoo v18.
+A sophisticated multi-agent development system that automates the creation of complete, production-ready SaaS applications for migrating data from **any accounting platform** to Odoo v18.
+Supports QuickBooks, SAGE, Wave, Expensify, doola, Dext, and more with an extensible architecture for unlimited platform integrations.

 ## 🚀 Quick Start